makrai/notes/jurafsky-slp-ch14-dep-parse.md

 * arc eager transition system: assert rightward relations much sooner than in the arc standard approach
   * and still allow the dependent to serve as the head for later dependents
-* e.g. Book the flight through Houston
+* eg Book the flight through Houston
   * Consider the dependency relation between book and flight in this analysis
 * arc-standard approach would assert this relation at Step 8, despite the fact
   * due to the presence of the postnominal modifier _through Houston_.
 In an